 Traditional Hawaiian Food to Try on Kauai

-Hawaiian cuisine can be viewed as a melting pot of many exotic cultures including Korean, Japanese, Chinese, Filipino and Polynesian.
+Hawaiian cuisine can be viewed as a melting pot of food from many exotic cultures including Korean, Japanese, Chinese, Filipino and Polynesian.
 You’ll notice many dishes featuring pineapples, their national fruit, rice, Korean BBQ and salted fish.
 Add in a delicious Mai Tai or Kauai coffee, and you have yourself a recipe for success.
-Together these ingredients come together for delicious and unique culinary delights that are not to be missed.
+Together these ingredients come together for delicious and unique culinary delights that are not to be missed during your trip to Kauai, Hawaii.

 Saimin is a dish most similar to the Chinese Okinawa soup.
 It’s an egg noodle dish in hot broth that can be topped with Spam, seaweed, barbeque or cured pork sausage and cured fish.
 This is one of the more traditional dishes, originating from Chinese immigrants who were the first Asian immigrants in Hawaii.
 Today, you can enjoy a bowl at the McDonalds, sports venues and is a regular option to serve to schoolchildren.